How to Make Homemade Aloe Vera Gel

-A large part of aloe is comprised of water, but it also contains a significant amount of vitamins A, C, and E, which are antioxidants that prevent oxidative damage.
+Aloe is made up of a lot of water, but it also contains a significant amount of vitamins A, C, and E. These are all antioxidants that prevent oxidative damage.
 This, along with several other factors, has made aloe vera a basic ingredient for a ton of commercial cosmetic treatments.

 - 3 aloe vera stalks